Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![maven-logo](images/maven.png) <span>Maven Repositories &mdash; Issues</span>

-The Maven goal&ensp;`deploy`&ensp;uploads the built artifacts to a remote repository, which is defined the [`distributionManagement`](https://maven.apache.org/pom.html#Distribution_Management) section of the pom.
+The Maven goal &nbsp; `deploy` &nbsp; uploads the built artifacts to a remote repository, which is defined the [`distributionManagement`](https://maven.apache.org/pom.html#Distribution_Management) section of the pom.

 <small>That remote repository for artifact deployment shall not be Maven Central.